lemppu/openrw/rwgame/config/README.md

 - [ ] All of the classes are now packed into `RWConfig.cpp`.
 They should be extracted into their respective translation units and moved to config/ where they can also be tested independently.

+- [ ] Class `GameBase` is the parent class of `RWGame`, but it is hard to figure out other inheritors for it, so there is no need for inheritance here, and there should be only one game class?

 - [ ] Public interfaces in `RWConfig.hpp` are too crowded.
 Public access should
 be limited to only the methods used by another components and rest should be